 The first Man of Steel was recognized for its tough, gritty interpretation of the superhero story, and Ben's definitely done his fair share of gritty films.
 In The Town, which he also directed, Ben had to channel his darker side to make the crime thriller feel suspenseful and true to life.

 8. He Can Show Off His Comedy Chops

 Despite the more serious roles he's portrayed in recent years, Ben isn't known as a "serious" guy.
 Remember his one-liners in Good Will Hunting?
 His up-for-anything attitude on SNL?
 Ben has solid comedic timing, which will be perfect for the more lighthearted moments that pop up in every blockbuster.
 To boot, Man of Steel could have benefited from a few more laughs, so there's hope Ben can add that to the sequel.

 Ben's good buddy George Clooney took his turn as the dark knight back in 1997's Batman & Robin, so he has the perfect mentor to help him learn a few superhero pointers — and more importantly, what not to do.

 For his Oscar-winning work on Argo, Ben had to dive deep into the true story to make the film and his portrayal of CIA specialist Tony Mendez as historically accurate as possible.
 With that sort of behind-the-scenes dedication, it's clear that Ben is no stranger to giving his all to a movie.

 11. He Doesn't Take Himself Too Seriously

-When Ben hosted Saturday Night Live in May, he was more than happy to make fun of himself, joking about Gigli and sharing his spot-on Alec Baldwin impression.
-Those lighthearted jabs show that Ben's not afraid of the naysayers — and with #BetterBatmanThanBenAffleck as a top Twitter trend already, we're sure he has more than enough motivation to prove those naysayers wrong.
+When Ben hosted Saturday Night Live last year, he was more than happy to make fun of himself, joking about Gigli and sharing his spot-on Alec Baldwin impression.
+Those lighthearted jabs show that Ben's not afraid of the naysayers — and we're sure he has more than enough motivation to prove those naysayers wrong.